 The courts have, time and again, acknowledged the prominence of fixed charges over floating charges.
-Where a specific charge is created on immoveable property, an equitable charge or a floating charge if any, created cannot have priority24.
-Some rulings do speak about the impact of a floating charge carrying a restrictive clause, that, a registered floating charge carrying a restrictive clause to the effect that the same property shall not be subjected to any charges whether specific or floating will rank before any subsequently created specific charge if the specific chargee had knowledge or notice of the clause.
+Where a specific charge is created on immoveable property, an equitable charge or a floating charge if any, created cannot have priority.
+Some rulings do speak about the impact of a floating charge carrying a restrictive clause, that, a registered floating charge carrying a restrictive clause, that, a registered floating charge swhether specific or floating will rank before any subsequently created specific charge if the specific charge had knowledge or notice of the clause.
 English & Scottish Mercantile Investment Trust.
 Ltd. v.
-Brunton25.
+Brunton.

-To speak about laws, floating charges have even been subordinated to preferential claims in winding up26, though the floating charge holders do rank above general unsecured creditors.
+To speak about laws, floating charges have even been subordinated to preferential claims in winding up, though the floating charge holders do rank above general unsecured creditors.
 Under the UK laws, besides being lower in ranking to preferential claims, the floating charge holders even have to cede a prescribed part in favour of unsecured creditors - see section 176A of the UK Insolvency Act, 1986.